Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 But you may be surprised to learn that many people don't know why a family member has stopped talking to them.
 They have no idea what has caused the child or parental estrangement.
 So it can be particularly heartbreaking for anyone who has felt secure in a family relationship to suddenly have to ask, "Why does my family hate me?"

-But here's an interesting fact: In a British survey, a significant percentage of estranged parents and children weren't even sure who had initiated the estrangement.5 In other words, the path to an estranged relationship isn't always clear.
+But here's an interesting fact: In a University of Cambridge survey, a significant percentage of estranged parents and children weren't even sure who had initiated the estrangement.
+In other words, the path to an estranged relationship isn't always clear.

 - Conflicting expectations regarding family roles